lambdaclass/stark_compass_explorer/README.md

 To fully utilize the capabilities of the explorer, it is crucial to connect it to an RPC provider that is compatible with the [starknet-specs v0.6.0](https://github.com/starkware-libs/starknet-specs/tree/v0.6.0).

-In case your RPC provider only support [starknet-specs v0.5.0](https://github.com/starkware-libs/starknet-specs/tree/v0.5.0) yo can use the [Stark Compass Explorer v0.2.34.3](https://github.com/lambdaclass/stark_compass_explorer/releases/tag/0.2.34.3)
+In case your RPC provider only supports [starknet-specs v0.5.0](https://github.com/starkware-libs/starknet-specs/tree/v0.5.0) yo can use the [Stark Compass Explorer v0.2.34.3](https://github.com/lambdaclass/stark_compass_explorer/releases/tag/0.2.34.3)

 To run it locally, you'll need to set the RPC API url of the network.
 If you're using a provider like Infura, this will look something like this: `https://starknet-mainnet.infura.io/v3/your_api_key`